Autolite (India) Ltd.

 |NSE 05:30 | 01 Jan||Autolite (India) Ltd|

 Report on theAudit of the Standalone Financial Statements

-We have audited the accompanying financial statements of AUTOLITE (INDIA)LIMITED ("the Company") which comprise the Balance Sheet as at31st March 2019and Standalone l Statements of Profit and Loss (including othercomprehensive income) Standalone Statement of Cash Flows and Standalone Statements ofChanges in Equity for the year then ended and Notes to the Standalone FinancialStatements Including a summary of the significant accounting policies and otherexplanatory information.
+We have audited the accompanying Standalone Financial Statements of AUTOLITE (INDIA)LIMITED ("the Company") which comprise the Standalone Balance Sheet as at31st March 2019and Standalone l Statements of Profit and Loss (including othercomprehensive income) Standalone Statement of Cash Flows and Standalone Statements ofChanges in Equity for the year then ended and Notes to the Standalone FinancialStatements Including a summary of the significant accounting policies and otherexplanatory information.

 Basis for Qualified Opinion